Skin aging caused by the sun? Avoid long-term consequences with proper care

 • Wear protective clothing

-In addition to excessive UV rays, there are other factors that have a positive or negative effect on our skin.
-Other external factors that cause premature skin aging include smoking, increased alcohol consumption, stress, medication and an unhealthy diet.
-Thus, by avoiding these lifestyle habits, you can contribute to younger and healthier skin.
-Vegetables, fruit, nuts and fish, on the other hand, are miracle weapons against premature aging of the skin.
-You should also make sure to drink enough water and your beautiful skin from the inside to provide moisture.
-As effective as these methods are, they do not replace adequate sun protection and skin care.
+Besides excessive UV radiation, there are other factors that can positively or negatively affect our skin.
+Other external factors contributing to premature skin aging include smoking, excessive alcohol consumption, stress, medication, and an unhealthy diet.
+Therefore, avoiding these lifestyle habits can contribute to younger and healthier skin.
+Vegetables, fruits, nuts, and fish, on the other hand, are powerful weapons against premature skin aging.
+You should also make sure to drink enough water to keep your skin hydrated beautiful skin from the inside to moisturize.
+However effective these methods are, they do not replace adequate sun protection and skincare.

-Photoaging is a problem that you may only become aware of when it is actually too late and the first pigment spots or early wrinkles become visible.
-But if you react quickly and take the right measures, you can counteract it and give your skin new radiance and youthfulness.
-But it's better to be safe than sorry or follow-up treatment.
-For this reason, it is important to avoid excessive sun exposure, to protect your skin from the sun as much as possible and to support regeneration.
-This is best achieved with high-quality mineral sunscreens, which, thanks to their valuable ingredients, moisturize the skin while you are sunbathing.
+Photoaging is a problem you might only become aware of when it's already too late and the first age spots or premature wrinkles appear.
+But if you react quickly and take the right steps, you can counteract it and help your skin regain its radiance and youthful appearance.
+However, prevention is better than cure or follow-up treatment.
+Therefore, it's important to avoid excessive sun exposure, protect your skin from the sun as much as possible, and support its regeneration.
+This is best achieved with high-quality mineral sunscreens, which, thanks to their valuable ingredients, moisturize the skin even while you're sunbathing.

-With our tips and products you are guaranteed to get through the summer well and prevent premature skin aging caused by the sun!
+With our tips and products, you're guaranteed to get through the summer in good shape and can prevent premature skin aging caused by the sun!

 icon-angle icon-bars icon-times